Education in Malawi: Secondary school education

 Secondary education developed late in Malawi, because of little effort or neglect in secondary education during the colonial era.
 Malawi has five types of secondary schools.
 These include aided boarding schools, aided day schools, government boarding-secondary schools, government day secondary schools, and private secondary schools.
 Most secondary teachers are qualified and hold either degrees or diplomas.
+The development charity Christian Aid refers to educational fees as an obstacle to educational access in Malawi.

-In the curriculum, Agriculture is a compulsory subject for all students.
+In the curriculum, agriculture is a compulsory subject for all students.
 Wood working, metal work, and technical drawing are encouraged for boys, and home economics is encouraged for girls.
-One of the biggest criticisms of secondary schools in Malawi is that they are too university-oriented and needs more technical skills taught.
+One of the biggest criticisms of secondary schools in Malawi is that they are too university-oriented and need to teach more technical skills.
 Most students immediately enter the workforce and need a different orientation.
-Therefore, Secondary schools do not produce as many graduates as the labor market demands.
+Therefore, secondary schools do not produce as many graduates as the labor market demands.
 In fact, only one-fourth of Malawi's youth end up attending secondary school.